-We catch sight of a house church in the Justin Martyr interview (100-165 AD) by a magistrate (sometimes called a Judge.)
+In the Justin Martyr interview (100-165 AD) by a magistrate (sometimes called a Judge) we catch sight of a house church and gain some intriguing insight into the Christian life in the Early Church.
 Justin Martyr was an early Christian apologist, born in Samaria who moved to Rome.
 This interview was part of a translation by Marcus Dods (1834-1909) who was a Scottish divine and eminent Biblical scholar on the "Anti-Nicene Fathers."✞

 The interview went like this.
 Judge: 'Where do you have your meetings?'

 Justin: 'Wherever we can.
 Our God fills heaven and earth, and is worshipped everywhere.'

 Justin: 'I live upstairs in the house of Martin, close to the Timiotinian Bath.
 And if anyone wished to come to me there, I passed on to him the true doctrine.'✞

 This court document reveals to us that Justin Martyr could talk to people in the street, and tell those who were interested to come to Martin's house to learn more.
 The house as a meeting place afforded some privacy, a degree of intimacy, and stability.✞

 It also created the potential for the emergence of factions within the Christian body in the city.
 It may well have been the case that the contending factions addressed by Saint Paul in 1 Corinthians 1-4 were based on different views held in different households.
 The household context also sets the stage for some conflicts in the allocation of power and the understanding of roles in the community.
 The head of the household, by normal expectations of the society, would exercise some authority over the group and would have some legal responsibility for it.
 We see this also in Justin Martyr's description of worship.✞